Dashboard Member settings

 What is menopause?

 Menopause occurs when someone stops having menstrual cycles and can no longer get pregnant naturally.
-It is a natural stage of life which affects most people with menstrual cycles (eg women or transgender people) and symptoms generally last for around 4 years.
+It is a natural stage of life that affects most people with menstrual cycles (eg women or transgender people) and symptoms generally last for around four years.
 While menopause usually starts between the ages of 45 and 55, it can happen earlier or later.

 Menopause and the Equality Act 2010